Northumberland Day is an initiative that celebrates its fifth year in 2021, after four hugely successful celebrations in 2017, 2018, 2019 and 2020.

 Having generated fabulous reactions, Catapult and Langley Castle brought together a group of potential supporters and they, and this group of passionate individuals, took the concept on and agreed a date on which the initiative could take place in 2017.

 Dr Stuart Madnick, who is an academic living in Boston, USA and lecturing at Massachusetts Institute of Technology, officially announced the date of the first Northumberland Day in October 2016, at a media event staged at Langley Castle.
 This was most fitting, as Dr Madnick celebrated his 30th anniversary as Langley Castle’s owner during 2016.
-Additionally, Northumberland Day 2017 will take place as he celebrates his 10th anniversary as the Baron of Langley – a title that he brought back to Langley Castle in 2007, reversing the action of the Crown in the 18th century, who had punished Langley’s owners for their part in Jacobite uprisings by stripping the castle of its assets and title.
+Additionally, Northumberland Day 2017 took place as he celebrated his 10th anniversary as the Baron of Langley – a title that he brought back to Langley Castle in 2007, reversing the action of the Crown in the 18th century, who had punished Langley’s owners for their part in Jacobite uprisings by stripping the castle of its assets and title.

 After the date for Northumberland Day 2017 was announced, Catapult PR staged briefing sessions across Northumberland and marketed the concept, so as to embed it into community life and ensure that this day becomes a permanent fixture in the county’s calendar for centuries to come.